vicanso/superagent-extend/README.md

 ### addResIntc

-Add response interceptor.
+Add global response interceptor.
 After all response interceptors execute end, the response start.

 If interceptor function return promise, it will be execute sequence.